automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tawa.md

 # Tawa
-## Description: This ancient theropod points to a South American origin for dinosaurs.
+## This ancient theropod points to a South American origin for dinosaurs.